Islam in London: Notable mosques and other institutions

 The Fazl Mosque was the first purpose-built mosque in London.
 It was founded in 1926 in Southfields, as a project of the Ahmadiyya community.
 Since 1984, the mosque and its surrounding buildings have been the residence of the Khalifatul Masih caliphs and therefore, the international headquarters of the Ahmadiyyas.
+However, the vast majority of Muslim scholars believe that the Ahmadiyya faith is outside of Islam.

 One of the city's first large mosques opened in 1976 on Brick Lane, in a listed building which started life as a Huguenot church in the 18th century and was converted into a synagogue serving Ashkenazi Jews in the 19th.
 Soon afterwards, two large Sunni mosques were built, the East London Mosque (with the adjoining London Muslim Centre and Maryam Centre) on Whitechapel Road, and the London Central Mosque in Regent's Park.

 Other mosques in Inner London include the Brixton Mosque, which serves a predominantly Caribbean community, and the Finsbury Park Mosque.

 The Suleymaniye Mosque on Kingsland Road serves a largely Turkish community.
 Named after the famous landmark in Istanbul, it was purpose-built and opened in 1999.
 Shacklewell Lane Mosque was the first Turkish mosque in the United Kingdom.
 It was established by Turkish Cypriots in 1977 in a converted synagogue.
 The nearby Aziziye Mosque in Stoke Newington was converted from a cinema.

 In Outer London are the Croydon Mosque, the very large Baitul Futuh Mosque in Merton, and the Abbey Mills Mosque in Stratford.
 Also notable are the Central Mosque Wembley, Leytonstone Mosque, and Harrow Central Mosque.

 The Islamic Centre of England is a Shia mosque and educational establishment that opened in 1998.
 London is also home to The Islamic College, a college and university which offers A-levels, BA, and MA degrees in coordination with Middlesex University.